 Ray fished 3 cod traps from wooden boats at Hant’s Harbour from June to September 1968 after finishing Grade 11 and before starting Memorial University (MUN).

 Ray holds B.Sc.
 (Mathematics) and B.Ed.
 (High School) degrees from MUN and an Information Systems Professional (ISP) certification with the Canadian Information Processing Society (CIPS).
 Ray and his wife Sandra reside in Paradise and have two grown children, residing in St. John’s, along with one Grandson.
 Ray and Sandra also maintain the Piercey homestead in Hant’s Harbour which they use as a summer cottage.

 Paul Chafe is an award-winning architect with eight years of international industry experience.
 Born and raised in St. John’s, Paul is passionate about Newfoundland & Labrador heritage, specifically vernacular architecture.
 He was the designer of the Quidi Vidi Village Plantation – recipient of the Southcott Award for New Building Design, presented by the Newfoundland and Labrador Historic Trust.
 Paul also acted as Project Architect for the John C. Crosbie Sealers’ Interpretation Centre in Elliston.

 Paul strives to design innovative, contemporary buildings that complement the character of the historical built environment.
 Paul has developed expertise in leading community design projects, as well as investigating and developing inventories of heritage buildings, structures, and landscape features.

-In his spare time, Paul can be found canoeing, woodworking, and hiking with his wife and one year old daughter.
+In his spare time, Paul enjoys canoeing, woodworking, and hiking with his family.

 Barry Darby, Director